-16 Royal Rules Meghan Markle Has to Follow Now That She's a Duchess
+17 Royal Rules Meghan Markle Has to Follow Now That She's a Duchess

 Alexi Lubomirski

-16. No Shellfish: It's an ancient royal tradition to say no to shellfish in order to avoid food poisoning.
+17. No Shellfish For You: It's an ancient royal tradition to say no to shellfish in order to avoid food poisoning.
 While the royal family doesn't always adhere to that rule, Queen Elizabeth still does.
+Let's be honest, the 92-year-old loves her traditions.
+Since it's only a few days in, it's still unclear if Meghan will be allowed to feast on the exoskeleton-bearing aquatic invertebrates now that she's no longer a mere mortal.
+But perchance she's already thrown out her hunger for molluscs, crustaceans, and echinoderms, along with those Godforsaken wedges.

 And of course, there are sooooo many more!